 Adopt a German Shepherd

-Please note that the adoption fees vary between £125 - £350 to adopt a german shepherd depending on age.
+Please note that the adoption fees vary between £150 - £500 to adopt a German Shepherd depending on which dog you adopt.
 You are not purchasing a dog, you will be giving a donation to GSDR that will provide kenneling or veterinary care for the many dogs that need our help.

 Adopt or rehome a rescue German Shepherd Dog from German Shepherd Dog Rescue.
 To begin the adoption process, please fill in the ADOPTION FORM which will be sent to our rehoming volunteer.
 Please be honest with your answers and don't put what you think we want to hear.
 Our rehoming volunteer will then telephone you to discuss adoption and to organise a home check.